redisjohn/spfetch/README.md

 ##### Bash wild card globing (Linux)

 For Linux using the `*` as wildcard character will not work.
-On linux the bash shell will expand the wildcard  before the script is invoked and can causing an error.
+On linux the bash shell will expand the wildcard  before the script is invoked and will cause an error.

 There are several ways to handle this.